KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an array with the wrong number of dimensions is passed to a method.

-    throw [System.RankException]::New("an array with the wrong number of dimensions is passed to a method.")
+    throw [System.RankException]::New('an array with the wrong number of dimensions is passed to a method.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.RankException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.RankException.aspx)